 The encouraging Bible verses below include bracketed words that offer additional meanings, justified by the original language, that will deepen the comfort you receive from God's word.

 Promise of eternal life

 And this is the witness [testimony, evidence]: that God has given us eternal [perpetual] life, and this life is in His Son (1John 5:11, HBFV).

-Our first of ten encouraging Scriptures is a promise of living forever.
+Our first of ten encouraging Bible passages is a promise of living forever.
 God, through his perfect love, has provided a means through which humans can transcend the limitations of their physical lives and live forever with him in his spiritual family.
 This path to eternity is made possible through Jesus Christ.
-God guarantees this and many other promises he has made regarding man's glorious destiny through the existence of His Son who sits at his right hand in glory!

 Promise of forgiveness and perfection

 If we confess our sins, he is faithful [trustworthy] and just [righteous] and will forgive us our sins and purify [cleanse] us from all unrighteousness (1John 1:9, NIV).

 Those who are willing to humble themselves and repent before God can be assured not only that their sins will be forgiven, but also that someday their human nature (with its mix of good and evil) will no longer exist.
 It will be replaced, when believers are changed from a flesh-based to a spirit-based existence, with the same basic righteous character as their Creator!